Course Start Date

 Discover the skills you need, for the job you want at a TAFE NSW Information Session.

-This is a part time, face to face course.
-You must attend approximately 8 hours of class.
-You may also be required to complete approximately 1 hours of additional study.
+This is a full time, combination course.
+You must attend approximately 20 hours of class.
+You may also be required to complete approximately 6 hours of additional study.
 This additional study could include private study, work placements and research.